SantiagoD999/Mthesis/README.md

 # Master's Thesis
 This repository has the codes and data used in my Master's in Economics Thesis.
-The code is written in R.
+The code is written in R. The thesis document can be found in https://repository.javeriana.edu.co/handle/10554/65067

 Description of files: